Easy Baked Risotto

 Can you smell it?
 It’s so good.

 Thank you for reading.
-We hope this is just one more way to help you “Celebrate Always” (I Thessalonians 5:16)
+We hope this recipe and tip is just one more way to help you “Celebrate Always” (I Thessalonians 5:16)